National leadership: Judith Collins faces no confidence vote over Simon Bridges demotion - NZ Herald

 National MPs are meeting behind closed doors, with leader Judith Collins expected to face a vote of no confidence after her "deeply disrespectful" decision to demote Simon Bridges.

-The crisis caucus meeting began at 9am and was prompted by Collins' shock announcement last night that she had demoted Bridges over comments he made in front of fellow MP Jacqui Dean five years ago.
+The crisis caucus meeting began at 9am and was prompted by Collins' shock announcement last night that she had demoted Bridges over he made to fellow MP Jacqui Dean about five years ago.

 Collins had initially planned to hold a 10am press conference to discuss Bridges' demotion but the caucus meeting is still going.